-Manitoba maples are also well adapted to areas that are found near water bodies along stream banks (also known as riparian areas) and their seeds are also the go-to winter food for several species of birds.
+Manitoba maples are also well adapted to areas with wet soil as found near river banks, leading to them being called river maples in some areas, along stream banks and on flood plains (also known as riparian areas) and their seeds are also the go-to winter food for several species of birds.

 Can You Tap Manitoba Maple?